Notice

 A Chorus of Voices: Honoring Black History - This section features Pinkney’s picture books on African American traditions, historical events, and cultural contributions related to music.
 Highlights include The Sweethearts of Rhythm: The Story of the Greatest All-Girls Swing Band, A Place To Land: The Speech That Inspired A Nation, and I Want To Be.
 Pinkney’s illustrations for God Bless the Child vividly describe the Great Migration: “People packed up spirituals and folksongs like valued possessions and carried them along as nourishment for their souls.”

 Ballads: Folk Tales and Fables Reimagined - This section showcases Pinkney’s dedication to retelling and re-righting popular stories of the past.
-On view are his re-envisioning of John Henry, Twinkle, Twinkle, Little Star, Aesop's fable The Grasshopper and the Ants, and Hans Christian Andersen’s fairytales The Little Mermaid and The Nightingale, which Pinkney paints with strong Black protagonists and in distinctly African locales.
+On view are his re-envisioning of Twinkle, Twinkle, Little Star, Aesop's fable The Grasshopper and the Ants, and Hans Christian Andersen’s fairytale The Little Mermaid, which Pinkney paints with strong Black protagonists and in distinctly African locales.

 The Music Makers: Classical, Jazz, Gospel, R&B, Soul, and Rock ‘n Roll - This section showcases Pinkney’s graphic design commissions portraying music legends from Benny Golson and Ma Rainey to Jimi Hendrix and Stevie Wonder, as well as Beethoven, Tchaikovsky, Toscanini, Mahler, and Gershwin.
 Highlights include a 1977 Seagram’s calendar celebrating the Black roots of jazz and swing.
 Pinkney’s luminescent watercolors give visual voice to Black spirituals, gospels, and illustrations for Music From Our Lord’s Holy Heaven and David’s Songs.

 After its showing at Woodmere, the exhibition will travel to The Eric Carle Museum of Picture Book Art in Amherst, Massachusetts in June 2026.
-The exhibition will also travel to the Frick Museum in Pittsburgh.
+The exhibition will also travel to The Frick Pittsburgh in Pittsburgh, Pennsylvania, and the Frist Art Museum in Nashville, Tennessee.

 Support for this exhibition is provided by: